STANDISH VILLAGE HALL: A BRIEF HISTORY

-Probable former almonry, used as church house, school, now village hall incorporating offices of ERFA, a company offering First Aid and Health and Safety Training.
+Probable former almonry, used as church house, school, now village hall incorporating commercial office space.

 The structure is mainly C16, on core possibly of C14, possibly built in 2 stages, restored c1844.
 Random coursed and dressed stone, stone slate roof, with coped verges and ashlar stacks of C19 with twin diagonally set flues to ridge and north end.
 Single long range of 2 storeys and attic, with stepped buttresses to south end only, from approximately halfway along length.
 Arched light stone mullioned windows with square hoodmoulds, mostly 2-light on west side, and 3- light on east side.
 Some replaced or inserted windows of C19 and C20.
 Five window bays to each side, two C19 three-light gabled dormers to east.
 North end has chamfered pointed arch doorway on each side, south end has 4-centred archway with enriched spandrels and square hoodmould to each side.
 On east side at north end a blocked doorway with very large flush stone lintel, possibly from original structure of which some walling appears to be incorporated in north gable end wall.
 Interior much altered in C19 but retains one 4-centred archway on left of similar doorway on west side, possibly originally an external doorway.
 (VCH, Gloucestershire, Vol X, 1972)